In my family, we show love for each other in the typical ways you might expect—hugs, I love you‘s, and playing our favorite games together.

 8. For My Daughter by Kane Brown

-Kane Brown wrote this song for his own daughter, and the lyrics are powerful.
+Kane Brown wrote this song for his little girl, and the lyrics about that special bond between a parent and child are powerful.
 But even though it’s from a dad to a daughter, just one line at the end mentions “baby girl,” so I still dance to this one with my son!

 Someone to play catch with, out in the backyard